 Why do I have a spider problem?

-Genuine spider problems are very rare around residential and commercial properties.
-While finding an odd arachnid or two is not uncommon, the presence of several dozen spiders could speak to a larger problem in the building.
+Spider problems are infrequent around residential and commercial properties.
+While finding an odd arachnid or two is not uncommon, the presence of several dozen spiders could speak to a more significant problem in the building.

 Additional pest infestations such as roaches, ants, or beetles could be attracting spiders inside the building for a quick meal.
-If the pest prey infestation is established enough, spiders may decide to settle down or even breed within the walls, which requires immediate action or treatment to fix properly.
+If the pest prey infestation is established, spiders may decide to settle down or even breed within the walls, which requires immediate action or treatment to fix correctly.

 Where will I find spiders?

 In the wild, spiders can be found around any place that provides adequate cover.
-The underside of tree bark, the bottoms of rocks and stones, or the inside of children’s playground equipment are all some of their favorite locations.
+Some of their favorite locations are the underside of tree bark, the bottoms of rocks and stones, or the inside of children's playground equipment.

 Inside the home, spiders can be more subtle in their approach.
 Some species build webs inside corners or around infrequently used clutter.
 Nomadic species like wolf spiders choose to spend their time underneath boxes, sofas, and other furniture that keep them hidden.
 If you have a dark, quiet, or hard-to-reach corner in your home, chances are, you'll find a spider nestled down somewhere near the area.